JonathanDn/license-usage/README.md

 Disclaimer: Information represented by this package scanner is gathered from general sources.
 No information on licenseUsage is considered as legal advice.
 ---
 👨‍💻 Follow me on [Twitter](https://twitter.com/jodoron).

+### Donation
+If this project helped you reduce development time, you can buy me a cup of coffee :)

+* Paypal - yonidn7@gmail.com